-ITEM CODE: it is the unique code generated by the item specs e.g. if the item code is 01-22-454-08185, then 01 will display the store ID, 22 will display the category, 454 will display the sub-category and 08185 will display the detail ID.
+ITEM CODE FORMAT:

+Code : 01-22-454-08185 (ST-CA-SUB-ITEMS)

+ST for STORE Code

+CA for Category Code

+SUB for Sub Category Code

+Item for Item Code

-User will select the store, Category and Sub Category from drop-down.
+User will select the store, Category and Sub Category from drop-down. how to create new?

-Item description will be populated in text field.
+Item description will be populated in text field.???
+Populate from WHERE?

 User will select the Generic, Specification, major unit, minor unit and sub unit from combo.
 Demand is created according to sub-units.

-User will enter the Packing details in the text field e.g. pieces, KGs etc.
+User will enter the Packing details in the text field e.g. pieces, KGs etc. this will be appear at the time of Purchase Order Creation and Stock Screens.

 Relation with major/minor: these fields will display the relation as packing wise for the item e.g. if 1000 items are demanded but packing wise they came in 10 packets then the relation with major display 10 and relation with minor display 1000.
+With this packing system will calculate the packing of the item.
+This will then be available in Purchase Order Creation.

 User will enter the major level and re-order level that will be used to maintain the inventory of that item.